Pseudomanifold/Aleph/README.md

 - Clique Community Persistence: ATopological Visual Analysis Approach for Complex Networks
 - Hierarchies and Ranks for Persistence Pairs

+If you want to contribute, please see the [contribution guidelines](CONTRIBUTING.md) for more details.

 # License

 Aleph uses the MIT license.
 Please see the file [`LICENSE.md`](LICENSE.md)